google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts a scalar value and then returns it as a string.
-A scalar value can represent a string, number, or boolean.
-Removes the outermost quotes and unescapes the return values.
-If a JSON key uses invalid [JSONPath][JSONPath-format] characters, then you can escape those characters using double quotes.
+Extracts a JSON scalar value and converts it to a SQL `STRING` value.
+In addition, this function:

++   Removes the outermost quotes and unescapes the values.
++   Returns a SQL `NULL` if a non-scalar value is selected.
++   Uses double quotes to escape invalid [JSONPath][JSONPath-format] characters in JSON keys.
+For example: `"a.b"`.

+Arguments:

 +   `json_string_expr`: A JSON-formatted string.
 For example: